 - Skidi – Loup or Wolf Pawnee

-The Chaui are generally recognized as being the leading band although each band was autonomous, seeing to its own until outside pressures from the Europeans and neighboring tribes saw the Pawnee drawing closer together.
+The Chaui are generally recognized as the leading band.
+However, each band was autonomous, seeing to its own until outside pressures from the Europeans and neighboring tribes saw the Pawnee drawing closer together.

 Living in large oval lodges formed of posts, willow branches, grass, and earth, as many as 30-50 people would live in the same lodge.
 Each village would consist of about 10-15 lodges.

-Twice a year the tribe went on a buffalo hunt and on their return the inhabitants of the lodges would often move into another lodge, although they generally remained within the village.
+Twice a year, the tribe went on a buffalo hunt, and on their return, the inhabitants of the lodges would often move into another lodge.
+However, they generally remained within the village.
 The Pawnee were a matriarchal people with descent recognized through the mother.
-When a young couple married, they would traditionally move into the bride’s parents’ lodge.
-Women were active in political life although men would take decision-making responsibilities.
+When a young couple married, they traditionally moved into the bride’s parents’ lodge.
+Women were active in political life, although men would take decision-making responsibilities.

 The Pawnee were spiritual people, placing great significance on Sacred Bundles, which formed the basis of many religious ceremonies maintaining the balance of nature and the relationship with the gods and spirits.
-The Pawnee were not, however, followers of the Sun Dance although they did fall victim to the Ghost Dance phenomenon of the 1890s.
+The Pawnee were not followers of the Sun Dance, although they did fall victim to the Ghost Dance phenomenon of the 1890s.
 They equated the stars with the gods and planted their crops according to the position of the stars.
 Like many tribal units, they sacrificed maize and other crops.

-There are also references of human sacrifice right up until the mid-18th century, where a book refers to a Lakota captive who was tied to a tree and shot with arrows.
+There are also references of human sacrifice until the mid-18th century, when a book refers to a Lakota captive tied to a tree and shot with arrows.
 She was thought to be the last human sacrifice performed by the Pawnee.